aminebz949904/SLMM/README.md

 ### Deliverable
 One console application that represents the application as described.
 You should provide access to an online repository, based on this one that contains all source code for this application, along with complete instructions on how to build your application locally.
 If any tests or libraries were written, please provide code for all and full instructions on how to run the build and tests.

+You are encouraged to provide a short document describing any assumptions and decisions you made during the development of this exercise.
+You can also do this in code comments if you prefer.

 ### Acceptance criteria
 1. The SLMM never goes outside of the dimensions of the garden as supplied during startup
 2. The output of the SLMM after it finished each action must be in the format: “{Time} – {Action taken place} – {current location of SLMM}”.
 This should only be written after the action has finished taking place.